7 Excellent Ways to Use Woody Debris on Your Property

 1. Wildlife Habitat – Wood Piles and Snags

 If you walk through any healthy forest, you’ll see dead standing trees called snags, as well as downed logs and wood piles.
 Snags and downed wood provide critical habitat for wildlife, such as birds and other critters.

-By creating habitat for wildlife, you can help ensure wild homestead keep your pests in check by forming a balance between pests that eat your crops and the predators that eat those pests.
+By creating habitat for wildlife, you can help keep pests in balance on your property by forming a balance between pests that eat your crops and the predators that eat those pests.

 2. Use Woody Debris for Nature Trail Borders

-A simple way to use woody debris on your homestead is to mark the nature trails running through your growing areas.
+A simple way to use woody debris on your property is to mark the nature trails running through your growing areas.
 Not only does this define the trails, but the woody debris will also create moist habitat for beneficial soil life such as fungi and earthworms.